Are my hardwood floors too thin to sand and refinish?

 Previous

-Custom work - Flush vents and electrical fixtures
+Custom work - Flush vents, flush electrical fixtures, nosing installation.

 Next